zozoheir/tinyllm/docs/examples.md

-from tinyllm.functions.chain import Chain from tinyllm.functions.decision import Decision from tinyllm.functions.llms.openai.openai_chat import OpenAIChat from tinyllm.functions.concurrent import Concurrent from tinyllm.function import Function from tinyllm.functions.llms.openai.openai_prompt_template import OpenAIPromptTemplate
+from tinyllm.functions.chain import Chain from tinyllm.functions.decision import Decision from tinyllm.llms import OpenAIChat from tinyllm.functions.concurrent import Concurrent from tinyllm.function import Function from tinyllm.llms import OpenAIPromptTemplate

 good_loan_application_example = """
 The loan application showcases a commendable financial profile with an excellent credit history.
 The applicant's credit score